 ECT is one of the fastest and most effective ways to relieve symptoms in severely depressed or suicidal patients or patients who suffer from mania or other mental illnesses.
 ECT is generally used when severe depression is unresponsive to several or more medications or other forms of therapy, or when these patients pose a severe threat to themselves or others and it is dangerous to wait until medications take effect.
 ECT is also often considered the safest and most effective treatment for mood disorders in women who are pregnant.

 In schizophrenia, ECT is often extremely effective for a syndrome called catatonia, an illness in which the patient may not speak, have periods of excitement, or appear motionless and have repetitive, unusual or rigid muscle movements.
 ECT is also sometimes used for other core symptoms of schizophrenia, such as delusions, hallucinations, or disorganized thinking, but its use is less well-established than for the treatment of mood symptoms.

 How Is ECT Performed?

 Prior to ECT treatment, a patient is put to sleep using general anesthesia and given a muscle relaxant.
-Electrodes are placed on the patient's scalp and a finely controlled electric current is applied, which causes a brief seizure in the brain.
+Electrodes are placed on the patient's scalp and a finely controlled electric current is momentarily applied, which causes a brief seizure in the brain.

-There is also a misconception that ECT is used as a "quick fix" instead of long-term therapy or hospitalization.
+There is also a misconception that ECT should only be a "last resort" form of treatment, or that it is used as a "quick fix" instead of long-term therapy or hospitalization.
 Unfavorable portrayals in movies or television shows and misrepresentation in media coverage have added to the controversy surrounding this treatment.
-In fact, ECT is safe and among the most effective treatments available for depression.
+In fact, ECT is among the safest and most effective treatments available for depression.